kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 designed for that use case.
 The query plan becomes part of the use-case design instead of an emergent property of entity traversal.

-## Query-Specific Models Reduce Impedance Instead of Hiding It
+## Query-Specific Models Reduce Impedance Instead of Hiding It { #query-specific-models }

 A major source of ORM complexity is the assumption that there should be one primary object representation of a database row.
 A User entity might contain